 To avoid this, take the time to carefully inspect the vehicle before you sign the paperwork.
-Even if there isn't paperwork to sign, it's your job to inspect the car and alert the agent to any damage.
+Even if there isn't paperwork to sign, it's your responsibility to inspect the car and alert the agent to any damage.
 We suggest taking 360-degree photos of the car or using a free app like Record360 to document the condition of the car when you pick it up.
 Don't forget to bend down and get anything that might not be at eye level, and pay attention to the tires.
 Repeat this process when you return the car so that you have a record that no damage occurred on your watch.
 Save your images or video for a few months after the rental to make sure you're in the clear.

 Rental car companies make millions of dollars each year off their customers' anxiety and uncertainty at the counter.
 If you purchase all the various insurance options from the rental car company, it can add up to a daily charge of up to $50 per day.

-- Your personal car insurance might cover rental cars.
-Check with your primary car insurance broker to see what your current policy covers.
+- Your personal car insurance is likely to cover rental cars.
+Check with your primary auto insurance provider to see what your current policy covers.
 You are likely to be already covered for collision damage up to the value of your own car.

-- Your credit card may also provide rental car insurance, but be sure to read the fine print on your credit card policy.
+- Your credit card is likely to provide rental car insurance.
+Be sure to read the fine print on your credit card policy.
 Sometimes the collision coverage is inadequate (up to $25,000) and in all cases, it only covers the car.
 This means that if you injure yourself or someone else, or if you damage any property, you won't be covered.
-Your credit card does not provide liability coverage and it may only provide secondary insurance, meaning you'd have to file with your primary car insurance first.
+Your credit card does not provide liability coverage and it may only provide secondary insurance, meaning you'd have to file a claim with your auto insurance provider first.

 - A cheaper alternative is available.
 If you don't have primary car insurance or a credit card that provides adequate coverage, you may decide that you want to buy rental car insurance.
-Companies like Sure provide coverage for less than what you will pay at the rental car counter.
+Sure is a third-party insurance provider that charges less than what you will pay at the rental car counter.
 Still, remember that this coverage is only for the car you are driving.
-You should still consider buying liability coverage from the rental car company.
+You may still want to consider buying liability coverage from the rental car company.